yingji15/yingji15.github.io/_posts/2021-01-17-writing-retreat.md

 > It’s like you’re going to hire a trainer to get in shape, and he comes over, and you go, “How long is the session?”
 And he goes, “It’s open-ended.”
 Forget it.
 I’m not doing it.
 It’s over right there.
 You’ve got to control what your brain can take.
 Okay?
 So if you’re going to exercise, God bless you, and that’s the best thing in the world you can do, but you got to know when is it going to end.

 So I started doing that in my writing process.
-Each morning, I use a Pomodore app and write for 2 or 3 45-minute pomodore sessions.
+Each morning, I use a Pomodore app and write for two or three 45-minute pomodore sessions.
 I could usually get the major task done.
 It also feels great!

 # 2. Have A times and B times